-Aura is a decent antivirus program with good malware detection rates, excellent identity theft protection for US users, and intuitive apps for all major operating systems.
-It also comes with a virtual private network (VPN) and password manager, but both of these extra features could use some improvement.
+Aura is a decent antivirus program for US users with good malware detection rates, excellent identity theft protection, and intuitive apps for all major operating systems.
+It also comes with a virtual private network (VPN), password manager, and parental controls — but these extra features could use some improvement.

 Aura has some good aspects, but it’s far from perfect.
-Its VPN lacks a kill switch and doesn’t give you the option to manually change your location or connection protocol, and the password manager is also lacking basic features like a password generator, auto-filling, and password sharing.
+Its VPN lacks a kill switch and doesn’t give you the option to manually change your location or connection protocol, and the password manager also lacks useful features like biometric logins and advanced 2FA.
 What’s more, Aura doesn’t have important internet security features that many competitors offer, including a firewall, Wi-Fi network protection, and system optimization tools.
 In addition, it only offers its parental controls as part of its most expensive plan and they don’t include features like location tracking or YouTube monitoring.

 Aura Full Review

 Aura is a decent antivirus program with top-notch identity theft protection (for US users).
 It caught the vast majority of malware threats during my testing, but its anti-malware scanner doesn’t offer the same customization options that most other top antivirus competitors provide.

 Aura’s wide range of identity theft protection services is really impressive — it monitors bank accounts, credit reports, social security activity (and much more) and will notify you if your identity has been hijacked.

 However, Aura’s VPN, parental controls, and password manager aren’t great, and it lacks important features like a firewall, Wi-Fi network monitoring, and system tune-up tools — competitors like Norton and Bitdefender offer all of these essential extras and cost less than Aura.
 Furthermore, Aura only includes its parental controls in its most expensive plan.